-Luke is a graduate of Millikin University in Decatur, Illinois, where he received a B.S. in Marketing, graduating summa cum laude with a perfect 4.0 GPA.
+Luke is a graduate of Millikin University in Decatur, IL where he received a B.S. in Marketing, graduating summa cum laude.
 Among other activities, during his time at Millikin, Luke was a Presidential Scholar, Kemper Scholar, two-time Scovill Award winner, and a Rhodes Scholar nominee.
 Luke also received his MBA from the Fuqua School of Business at Duke University.
 Luke currently sits on the Advisory Board for Tabor’s Center for Entrepreneurship.
 Since graduation in 2003, Luke and his wife, Jodi, have been their class fund raising co-chairs.

 Retired Vice President, Transportation Union Pacific Railroad